Cicero: Catilinarian conspiracy

-Cicero received the honorific "pater patriae" for his efforts to suppress the conspiracy, but lived thereafter in fear of trial or exile for having put Roman citizens to death without trial.
-While the senatus consultum ultimum gave some legitimacy to the use of force against the conspirators, (Note: Wiedemann describes the senatus consultum ultimum by the late republic as "little more than a fig-leaf by those who could muster a majority in the senate ... to legitimate the use of force".)
+Cicero received the honorific "pater patriae" ("father of the fatherland") for his efforts to suppress the conspiracy; however, he lived thereafter in fear of trial or exile for having put Roman citizens to death without trial.
+While the senatus consultum ultimum gave some legitimacy to the use of force against the conspirators, (Note: Historian Thomas Ernst Josef Wiedemann describes the senatus consultum ultimum by the late republic as "little more than a fig-leaf by those who could muster a majority in the senate ... to legitimate the use of force".)
 Cicero also argued that Catiline's conspiracy, by virtue of its treason, made the conspirators enemies of the state and forfeited the protections intrinsically possessed by Roman citizens.
 The consuls moved decisively.
 Antonius Hybrida was dispatched to defeat Catiline in battle that year, preventing Crassus or Pompey from exploiting the situation for their own political aims.

 After the suppression of the conspiracy, Cicero was proud of his accomplishment.
-Some of his political enemies argued that though the act gained Cicero popularity, he exaggerated the extent of his success.
+Some of his political enemies argued that although the act gained Cicero popularity, he exaggerated the extent of his success.
 He overestimated his popularity again several years later after being exiled from Italy and then allowed back from exile.
 At this time, he claimed that the republic would be restored along with him.
 Shortly after completing his consulship, in late 62 BC, Cicero arranged the purchase of a large townhouse on the Palatine Hill previously owned by Rome's richest citizen, Marcus Licinius Crassus.
 To finance the purchase, Cicero borrowed some two million sesterces from Publius Cornelius Sulla, whom he had previously defended from court.
-Cicero boasted his house was "in conspectu prope totius urbis" ("in sight of nearly the whole city"), only a short walk from the Roman Forum.
+It cost an exorbitant sum, 3.5 million sesterces, which required Cicero to arrange for a loan from his co-consul Gaius Antonius Hybrida based on the expected profits from Antonius's proconsulship in Macedonia.
+Cicero boasted his house was in conspectu prope totius urbis ("in sight of nearly the whole city"), only a short walk from the Roman Forum.